LemmenAid/atlantic-dippers/README.md

 ### Imagery

-Because this website is concept based, I had no real images of this Swimclub I could use.
+Because this website is concept based, there were no real images of this Swimclub that could be used.
 Therefor I tried to find images that match the colour scheme and theme of the website.
 I used Pexels as a free images source.

 Links to Pexels images: